 Modern boxing has two main categories: Amateur and Professional boxing for both female and male fighters.
 Amateur boxing is mainly found at the collegiate level.
 It has become an important event of the Olympic Games (in the modern Olympics, it became an Olympic sport in 1908), the Commonwealth Games, as well as other international championships.
 It also has its own World Championships.
 Amateur boxing is almost always limited to three or four rounds, and the scoring system differs in a way that blows are counted as the number of clean blows landed, regardless of how strong the punch may be.
 Also, besides the gloves, amateur boxers wear protective headgear, which reduces injuries to the head.
 The amateur level is where boxers start their career and qualify enough to move on to Professional boxing.
 Professional boxing is longer as it ranges from ten to twelve rounds, headgear is not allowed, and it is more common for boxers to get harder blows and more serious injuries because the referee is more permissive with the punches and flow of the fight.

 The Association Internationale de Boxe Amateur (AIBA) was established in 1946 and sanctions amateur boxing matches but has also been trying to develop its own semi-professional version of boxing.
 Through the World Series of Boxing (WSB) it allows boxers to compete professionally while maintaining amateur status and Olympic eligibility.
-AIBA is now called the International Boxing Association (IBA) with their headquarters based in Lausanne, Switzerland.
+AIBA is now called the International Boxing Association (IBA).